Program Director: Jennifer Moss Breen, Ph.D.

 In the contemporary era the service of faith and the promotion of justice has become a staple thread of identity in Jesuit education.
 This course will illuminate the historical perspectives and theoretical foundations of social justice in relation to Ignatian and other faith based traditions.
 A conceptual framework that incorporates individual, corporate, and sociocultural aspects of privileged and disadvantaged situations will be explored.
 In particular, students will reflect on personal context in relation to social structures encountered on a global spectrum.
 A variety of social injustices will be discussed including social power, privilege, authority, environment, race, gender, and disability.

 This elective course will explore women's leadership, leadership styles, and contributions to social change from an interdisciplinary perspective.
 Students will examine the barriers and challenges facing women in different types of careers and their possible causes.
 Readings will include books and scientific articles on the structural, cultural, psychological, institutional, organizational, political, personal, economical, and financial issues facing women leaders today.
 Students will reflect on their own experiences and how gender influences their leadership style and perceptions of the leadership.

 ILD 826.
-Applied Development Analysis.
+Analyzing Complex Problems.
 3 credits.